mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 ## Add the Package Registry as a source for NuGet packages

 To publish and install packages to the Package Registry, you must add the Package Registry as a source for your packages.

 Prerequisites:

 - Your GitLab username.
 - A personal access token or deploy token.
 For repository authentication:
   - You can generate a [personal access token](../../../user/profile/personal_access_tokens.md) with the scope set to `api`.
   - You can generate a [deploy token](./../../project/deploy_tokens/index.md) with the scope set to `read_package_registry`, `write_package_registry`, or both.
 - A name for your source.
-- Your project ID, which can be found on your project's home page.
+- Your project ID, which is found on your project's home page.

 You can now add a new source to NuGet with: